Wordle today: Quick menu

 Yesterday's Wordle answer

 Reading this in a later time zone?
-The Wordle answer for game #720 was BALSA.
+The Wordle answer for game #903 was SHIFT.

 Previous Wordle answers